jbe456/product-management/README.md

   - never test the main branch: enforce all tests and linting are passing before merging on the main branch.
   - have end-to-end tests and good unit/integration tests coverage.
   - deprecate anti patterns with linters as soon as they are spotted.
+- Developments should (from the least to the most complex):
+  - meet technical & functional requirements
+  - prevent regression via unit, integration and e2e tests
+  - design architecture and use patterns that ease support & extendability
+  - enfore design in the long term.
+Ex: separate packages to ensure code isolation

 ## UX